-At the Essential for Recovery global summit from September 8-10, essential workers and leading thinkers on these issues will lay out a vision for a just economic recovery that prioritizes protections for workers, and builds up workers’ rights in stark contrast to measures taken after the 2008 financial crisis.
+At the Essential for Recovery global summit from September 8-10 2021, essential workers and leading thinkers on these issues laid out a vision for a just economic recovery that prioritizes protections for workers, and builds up workers’ rights in stark contrast to measures taken after the 2008 financial crisis.

 We encourage all summit participants to continue to engage with participating organizations after the event is over.
 Here are a few ideas on what is needed next to ensure that workers obtain healthy and safe workplaces for all.

 Women in Informal Employment: Globalizing and Organizing (WIEGO)

 WIEGO is a global network focused on empowering workers in the informal economy & securing their livelihoods.

 • Newsletter: sign up here

 • Facebook: @wiegoglobal